Byron/therror/README.md

 <br>

-## A fork of `thiserror`
+## A fork of `therror`

-This fork was created with the idea of adding a killer-feature to `thiserror` which would definitely not make it into `thiserror` itself.
+This fork was created with the idea of adding a killer-feature to `therror` which would definitely not make it into `therror` itself.
 We shall write more once it is more than an idea.

-The idea is to start out at `0.X.Y` where `X` is chosen to denote breaking changes, and `Y` is tracking the `thiserror` baseline while it matters.
+The idea is to start out at `0.X.Y` where `X` is chosen to denote breaking changes, and `Y` is tracking the `therror` baseline while it matters.
-Once it becomes clear how `therror` differentiates itself, while retaining compatibility to `thiserror` for its baseline features, and once this differentiation becomes mature, we can continue increasing the major version to `2.0.0` and stand alone.
+Once it becomes clear how `therror` differentiates itself, while retaining compatibility to `therror` for its baseline features, and once this differentiation becomes mature, we can continue increasing the major version to `2.0.0` and stand alone.

 ## License